DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 **2. Define Parameter Inputs:**

 ![](/09_Custom-Nodes/images/9-6/gd03.png)
->We will need to provide some key parameters:
+> We will need to provide some key parameters:

-* The surface we want to walk down.
+>1.
+The surface we want to walk down.
-* The number of agents we want to walk.
+2. The number of agents we want to walk.
-* The maximum number of steps the agents are allowed to take.
+3. The maximum number of steps the agents are allowed to take.

 **3. Define Agent Class:**

 ![](/09_Custom-Nodes/images/9-6/gd04.png)
->We will need to define a class, or blueprint, for an agent with the intention of walking down a surface by choosing to travel in the steepest possible direction each time it takes a step:
+> We will need to define a class, or blueprint, for an agent with the intention of walking down a surface by choosing to travel in the steepest possible direction each time it takes a step:

-* Name
+> 1. Name.
-* Global attributes that all the agents share
+2. Global attributes that all the agents share.
-* Instance attributes that are unique to each agent
+3. Instance attributes that are unique to each agent.
-* A function for taking a step
+4. A function for taking a step.
-* A function for cataloging the position of each step to a trail list
+5. A function for cataloging the position of each step to a trail list.

 **4. Initialize Agents:**

 ![](/09_Custom-Nodes/images/9-6/gd05.png)
->We will need to instantiate all the agents we want to observe walk down the surface and define their initial attributes:
+> We will need to instantiate all the agents we want to observe walk down the surface and define their initial attributes:

-* Where they will start their journey on the surface.
+> 1. Where they will start their journey on the surface.
-* An new empty trail list.
+2. A new empty trail list.

 **5. Update Agents:**

 ![](/09_Custom-Nodes/images/9-6/gd06.png)
->We will then need enter a nested loop where for each agent and for each step, we update and record their position into their trail list.
+>We will then need to enter a nested loop where for each agent and for each step, we update and record their position into their trail list.
 At each step we will also make sure the agent hasn’t reached a point on the surface where it cannot take another step which will allow it to descend.
-If that condition is met, we will end that agents trip.
+If that condition is met, we will end that agent's trip.

 **6. Draw Trails and Output Trails:**